FrancescoMariottini/challenge-api-deployment/README.md

 Heroku allowed to push the docker container on their server and to start it (more information [here](https://github.com/becodeorg/BXL-Bouman-2.22/tree/master/content/05.deployment/4.Web_Application)).

 ### Highlights ###
 Making log messages available in the heroku web UI requird special attention.
-It turned out python print statements by themself were not reflected stdout additionally needed flushing.
+It turned out python print statements by themself were not reflected and stdout additionally needed flushing.

 ## Step 7: Document your API ##
 API is documented [here](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/main/Documentation.md).